Cuando hay pasión: Synopsis

 Also living at the Nuсez home is Diego Andres Anzola, their cousin.
 This brilliant young psychiatrist is engaged to Michelle, Armando Malave's youngest daughter-but he will find the love of his life in Marisela, a poor orphan whom he meets by chance, and who is taken in by the good-hearted Reinaldo when he learns that she is completely alone in the world.
 Surprisingly, it turns out that Marisela is the lost daughter of Flavia and Armando Malave - the daughter that Flavia has been mourning for the past 17 years.
 But many hardships will fall on Marisela before she can enjoy the social position she rightfully deserves...and before she and Diego Andres can find happiness together.
 After news of Reinaldo's death during surgery in the U.S., Ines is left with the difficult task of running the household and courageously facing the family's bitter resentment, including that of Luis Guillermo.
-However, Luis Guillermo eventually realizes that he has loved Ines all along; and just as she beings to see her lifelong dream come true, they receive a shocking surprise: Reinaldo's death was faked.
+However, Luis Guillermo eventually realizes that he has loved Ines all along; and just as she begins to see her lifelong dream come true, they receive a shocking surprise: Reinaldo's death was faked.
 He has been hiding all this time, planning his revenge on the family that brought shame and ruin to the Nuсez name: the Malaves.
 From that moment on, Diego Andres and Marisela, Ines and Luis Guillermo, will be caught in a whirlwind of intrigue, jealousy, ambition and dark secrets from the past - and will become key players in a series of unexpected events that will finally bring their stories to a riveting conclusion.